PC PowerPlay: Website & forum

-In addition to the magazine itself there were several websites that are closely linked with it.
+In addition to the magazine itself, there were several websites that are closely linked with it.
 The official PC PowerPlay website was launched in 2001, but was taken offline following the collapse of the online division of publishing company Next Media, then lay dormant until July 2006.

-While it had a typical frontpage with online articles most of the traffic went to the PC PowerPlay forums.
+While it had a typical frontpage with online articles, most of the traffic went to the PC PowerPlay forums.
 The forum database had been preserved across a number of technology migrations.
 It first began on a ColdFusion powered site in 2001, then moved to phpBB and was converted to vBulletin in 2007.
 It was one of the largest Australian specific online forums while it existed.
 The forums provided discussion of gaming and computer related software and technology.
 There were also "off-topic" sections dedicated to general discussion and banter, serious discussions regarding Australian national, regional and international issues and a section for discussions of TV shows, films and music.
 This design also allows the organisation of multiplayer games amongst the PCPP readers and other forum members.
-The general discussion section of the PCPP Forum is titled "Rhubarb", because of editor Anthony Fordham's love of the old British joke of having extras in movie crowd scenes say "rhubarbrhubarbrhubarb" to simulate incidental conversation.
+The general discussion section of the PCPP Forum was titled "Rhubarb" because of editor Anthony Fordham's love of the old British joke of having extras in movie crowd scenes say "rhubarbrhubarbrhubarb" to simulate incidental conversation.

 A website re-launch occurred on 22 April 2009, consisting of a customised Joomla install and layout, and an intention to regularly updated blogs, news articles and major features, although it quickly fell back into the same problems with contributors not updating the news sections, leaving the forum to continue as the only regularly updated section.